 Evolving Procedures and Policies

 As information on the coronavirus continues to evolve, we are examining our procedures closely and updating our procedures and policies as necessary.
 We will remain open and look forward to continuing to provide critical addiction treatment and resources to the millions of people suffering from the disease of addiction.

 American Addiction Centers is the leading provider for addiction treatment nationwide, specializing in evidence-based treatment and mental health care.
-Call us now for help at 1-888-685-5770 .
+Call us now for help at 1-888-685-5770 or get a text .